mlopez-mcom/github101_exercises/README.md

 #### Part-3 Merging:

-1. Pull updated exercise.

-2. merge iss01 & iss02 into master
+1. merge iss01 & iss02 into master: What kind of merge happend?

-3. add reptile.js to to master branch and commit.
+2. add reptile.js to to master branch and commit.
 Then, pull in feat01.
+What kind of merge happend?

 4. Create merge conflict and Resolve.